dylygs/scousepy/README.md

 ## Licensed

-This project is Copyright (c) Jeremy Atkins and licensed under the terms of the Apache Software Licence 2.0 license.
+This project is licensed under the terms of the Apache Software Licence 2.0 license.
 See the licenses folder for more information.